Giuseppe Cambini: Sources

-There proves to be more than 600 examples of works by Cambini diffused throughout the world.
-More than 300 consist of printed editions, 250 are in manuscript copies, and about 100 are proven autographs.
+More than 600 works by Cambini are diffused throughout the world.
+More than 300 are printed editions, 250 are in manuscript copies, and about 100 are proven autographs.
 We have received only his instrumental music.
 In fact, only the music of Le Tuteur avare, written in collaboration with Pasquale Anfossi in 1787 (today preserved at the Bibliothèque Municipale de Lille) remains of his operas.
 For many years, there was a symphony that was considered to be his, but in reality it is by Joseph Martin Kraus for Boyer publishers.
 From 1784 to 1786, the publisher released the work of the then unknown Kraus under the name of the more famous Cambini in order to sell more copies, causing the misunderstanding of attribution, which was not resolved until 1989.

 Autographs

 All 100 known autographs are in the United States of America, at the Library of Congress in Washington D.C. and at the New York Public Library for the Performing Arts.